barryclark/jekyll-now/_posts/2018-7-10-speaking-invitations.md

 ![Us]({{site.baseurl}}/images/2018-7-10.jpg)

-At the end of August I will marry my fiance, Nick.
-He's a Google software engineer and [writes about machine learning frameworks and iOS development](https://harveynick.com).
+At the end of August I'm getting married!
+Nick is a Google software engineer and [writes about machine learning frameworks and iOS development](https://harveynick.com).
 Unsurprisingly, wedding planning takes priority over speaking engagements until mid-September!

 I'm be back on the circuit soon!
 As always, [tweet me](https://twitter.com/oicheryl) for speaking invitations.